Open mobile menu

 Patents and Innovations in Fireworks

-US2268213 describes a shielded fireworks holder designed to safely handle various types of fireworks, including Roman candles.
+US2268213 describes a shielded fireworks holder designed to safely handle various types of fireworks, focusing on the novel mechanism for securing and positioning the ignition device to mitigate risk during launch.

 Chinese patent application CN201402106 describes a fireworks display designed to create intricate and large-scale patterns in the sky, such as Buddhist statues, Santa Claus, or zodiac animals.
 The fireworks display shell is filled with colourful bright beads arranged in specific patterns.
 When ignited, these beads are launched outward in a radial direction, forming the desired image aloft.

 Guy Fawkes Night combines historical celebration with cultural significance and technological innovation.
-As we enjoy the breath-taking displays, it's important to recognize the role of intellectual property (IP) in driving advancements in this field.
+As we enjoy the breath-taking displays, it's vital to recognise the role of all forms of intellectual property (IP) in driving advancements in this field.
 The numerous patents for fireworks and eco-friendly alternatives showcase the creativity of inventors focused on enhancing safety and visual effects.
-Patents not only protect these innovations but also encourage responsible practices for future celebrations.
+Beyond patents, design rights protect the unique form of novel firework casings, and trade secrets safeguard sensitive chemical formulas and proprietary display execution software.
+IP not only protects these innovations but also encourages responsible practices for future celebrations.

-If you're considering applying for a patent, our Patent Attorneys are ready to guide you through the process.
+If you're considering applying for a patent, our attorneys are ready to guide you through the process.
 For more information, email docketing@secerna.com.

 Wishing you a spectacular and safe Guy Fawkes Night!